FoxDenStudio/FoxGuard-Sponge/README.md

 `git clone --recursive https://github.com/gravityfox/FoxGuard.git`

 ### Building
 Open a command line inside the directory.
-Make sure that the directory has been uncompressed/unzipped if you downloaded it that way.

 If you have gradle installed: